sugardayfox/dezsopapp/README.md

 ## Projects

-- Awsome Job search--yes I know it sucks but what if...
+- [Awesome Job search](https://github.com/sugardayfox/awesome-job-search)--yes I know it sucks but what if...
 -